UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

 "yoda:required": true
-YoDa specific indication for handling of mandatoriness of array elements.
+Yoda specific indication for handling of mandatoriness of array elements.

 ## Example of complex structure